Grassroots labor group takes on Amazon in NYC union fight

 Workers at an Amazon fulfillment center in Staten Island will determine whether or not they want to form a union, with the vote count expected to begin as soon as Thursday.

-The count for a separate worker organizing effort is expected to begin as soon as Thursday in Alabama, where the Retail, Wholesale and Department Store Union faces a tough challenge in a re-do election to unionize Amazon workers in the city of Bessemer.
+The count for a separate worker organizing effort is also expected to begin as soon as Thursday in Alabama, where the Retail, Wholesale and Department Store Union faces a tough challenge in a re-do election to unionize Amazon workers in the city of Bessemer.
 The union said that election had a turnout rate of about 39%, with only 2,375 of the nearly 6,100 eligible workers voting through mail-in ballots.
+Amazon provides the list of eligible workers to the National Labor Relations Board, which oversees the process.

 Meanwhile, Amazon has pushed back hard.
 The retail giant held mandatory meetings, where workers were told unions are a bad idea.
 The company also launched an anti-union website targeting workers and placed English and Spanish posters across the Staten Island facility urging them to reject the union.